ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 > I am going to briefly explain how parsing works, and in the process hopefully, you understood what that one-liner change did.

+### How parsing works

+> With the list of tokens from the tokenizer, the parser consumes the token one by one and constructs the AST.
+> The parser uses the language grammar specification to decide how to use the tokens, which token to expect next.

+> The grammar specification looks something like this:

+> ```
+> ...
+> ExponentiationExpression -> UnaryExpression
+>                             UpdateExpression ** ExponentiationExpression
+> MultiplicativeExpression -> ExponentiationExpression
+>                             MultiplicativeExpression ("*" or "/" or "%") ExponentiationExpression
+> AdditiveExpression       -> MultiplicativeExpression
+>                             AdditiveExpression + MultiplicativeExpression
+>                             AdditiveExpression - MultiplicativeExpression
+> ...
+> ```

+> It explains the precedence of each expressions/statements.
+For example, an `AdditiveExpression` is made up of either:

+> - a `MultiplicativeExpression`, or
+> - an `AdditiveExpression` followed by `+` operator token followed by `MultiplicativeExpression`, or
+> - an `AdditiveExpression` followed by `-` operator token followed by `MultiplicativeExpression`.